Birtle on the map

 Crime and Anti-Social Behaviour in Birtle

 Recorded crime levels are lower than the national average.
-Public order is prevalent across Birtle, with 1 recorded incidents in March 2026.
+Other theft is prevalent across Birtle, with 1 recorded incidents in May 2026.

 Deprivation and Employment in Birtle